node-girls/node-workshop/instructions/step06.md

 ### The `POST` http request method

-When sending data to the server, we use the `POST` http request method, instead of `GET`.
-To understand the difference, follow the "POST vs GET" link in the keywords section below.
+When sending data to the server, we use the `POST` HTTP request method, instead of `GET`.
+To understand the difference, follow the "POST vs GET" link in the keywords section at the bottom of the page.

 Let's try `POST`ing some text to the server.